BLUE STAR PATMOS Trip from Santorini to Ios on 10 July 2017

 Ios seen from far away.

 The SUPER JET heading towards Santorini.
-2017 marked her second straight summer operating from Piraeus to the Western Cyclades.
+The 2017 season marked her second straight summer operating from Piraeus to the Western Cyclades.
 She leaves Greece's largest port in the afternoon, and spend the entire night in Ios.
 She serves the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros-Ios-Santorini line.

 The SUPER JET heading at full-speed towards Santorini.